 They can be found in the same financial statement, i.e. the income statement.
 But the income is a subset of the revenue; whereas the revenue is the superset of the income.

 We start the income statement by gross sales and then deduct the sales return or sales discount.
 And we get net sales.
 From net sales, we deduct all the expenses (including the operating costs) and we get the income.

 Let’s say that ABC Company has sold 3000 products which cost $20 each.
 So, the total revenue generated is $60000.

-- On the other hand, revenue only shows us how many products the company has managed to sell and the prices at which they are sold but doesn’t depict about utilization of resources in an efficient way.
+- On the other hand, revenue only shows us how many products the company has managed to sell and the prices at which they are sold but doesn’t depict the utilization of resources in an efficient way.

 Revenue vs Income Infographics

 - To a layman, revenue and income may sound synonymous, but they’re completely different from each other.
 Revenue is when a company receives a “consideration” while they sell products/services.
 On the other hand, when we deduct the cost from the revenue, we get the income.

 - Revenue can be calculated by multiplying the number of products sold by their selling price; whereas income can be generated by deducting the total expenses from the total revenue.
 We also need to consider that to find out the net income we also include income from other sources (sales of scraps, profit on the sale of machinery, etc.).